Hartman effect, time-delays, and the non-spatial nature of quantum particles: The conceptuality interpretation

 The unexpected success of the quantum cognition program led one of its pioneers, Diederik Aerts, to cultivate the bold idea that it could not be just a mere coincidence that the mathematical formalism of quantum mechanics was so well equipped in describing so many aspects of the human cognitive domain.
 The hypothesis that then emerged is that there had to be a deeper correspondence, related to the true nature of the microphysical entities, and more precisely that the latter were to have a nature similar to that of human conceptual entities.

 It is important here to immediately emphasize that we are not equating the entities of the microworld with the concepts of the human cognitive domain.
 This would be just as wrong as to confuse acoustic waves with electromagnetic waves.
 Instead, it's about acknowledging that just as there are physical phenomena which, although very different from each other, can share common intrinsic characteristics, explaining the similarities in their behavior, for example a same undulatory nature, the same goes for the conceptual nature, which would be present in the physical world at multiple levels.
+If this is true, then it becomes possible to understand the non-spatiality of microphysical entities in the same way that we understand the \emph{abstractness} of human concepts, in the sense that a departure from the spatial (and more generally, spatiotemporal) theater would correspond to a change of state equivalent to a growth in abstractness of a conceptual entity.

-If this is true, then it becomes possible to understand the non-spatiality of microphysical entities in the same way that we understand the \emph{abstractness} of human concepts, in the sense that a stepping away from the spatiotemporal theater would correspond to a change of state equivalent to a growth in abstractness of a conceptual entity.
 In fact, entities of a conceptual nature can find themselves in states of greater or lesser abstractness, or equivalently, of lesser or greater concreteness, and the spatiotemporal layer would be nothing more than a theater inhabited by conceptual entities in a state of maximal concreteness, which leads them to behave similarly to what we call \emph{objects}.
-In other words, a maximally concrete state is considered to describe a situation of maximal localization in space, whereas a maximally abstract state is considered to describe a situation of maximal de-spatialization.
+In other words, in the conceptuality interpretation a maximally concrete state is considered to describe a situation of maximal localization in space, whereas a maximally abstract state is considered to describe a situation of maximal de-spatialization.